 Ingredients

-- 8 ounces (227 grams) unsalted butter room temperature
+- 227 grams (8 ounces) unsalted butter room temperature

 Instructions

-- Place 1/2 ounce of freeze-dried raspberries in a plastic bag.
+- Place 20 grams of freeze-dried raspberries in a plastic bag.
 Lightly tap the bag with rolling pin until the freeze-dried berries are broken up into the size of small beads.
 You don't want to turn the berries into a powder.
 Set the berries aside.

-- Place the butter, sugar, and salt in the bowl of a stand mixer with the paddle attachment and mix on medium speed until the mixture is smooth about 2 minutes.
+- Place the sugar, butter, salt, vanilla extract, and almond extract in the bowl of a stand mixer.
+With the paddle attachment mix on medium speed until the mixture is smooth about 2 minutes.
 Stop the mixer, scrape the sides and bottom of the bowl.

 - Turn the cookie dough out onto a lightly floured surface.
 You can also use a large piece of parchment paper or Silpat.

-- Reroll the cookie dough and continue to cut out cookies until all the dough has been used.
+- Reroll the cookie dough and continue to cut out cookies until most of the dough has been used.
 You might have a small piece left over.

-- While the cookies are chilling preheat the oven to 300 degrees F and line a half baking sheet with parchment paper.
+- When ready to bake the cookies preheat the oven to 300°F and line a half baking sheet with parchment paper.
+Place 12 cookies on the baking sheet.

 Notes